chaos-mesh/chaos-mesh-action/README.md

 # chaos-mesh-action ![Chaos](https://github.com/chaos-mesh/chaos-mesh-action/workflows/Chaos/badge.svg)

-A GitHub Action that applies chaos engineering by Chaos Mesh in the workflow.
-More details about Chaos Mesh can see [https://chaos-mesh.org/](https://chaos-mesh.org/).

-## Features

-`chaos-mesh-action` automatically deploys the Chaos Mesh environment and injects the specified chaos experiment.
+`chaos-mesh-action` is a GitHub action that applies chaos engineering to your development workflow using Chaos Mesh.
+It automatically deploys the Chaos Mesh environment and injects the specified chaos experiment.

+For more details on Chaos Mesh, refer to [https://chaos-mesh.org/](https://chaos-mesh.org/).

-## Example Usage
+## Usage

-### Prepare chaos configuration file
+### Step 1.
+Prepare chaos configuration file

-First, prepare the chaos’ YAML configuration file which you expect to be injected into the system, for example:
+Prepare the configuration file (YAML) of the failures which you expect to inject into the system, for example:

 ```yaml
 apiVersion: chaos-mesh.org/v1alpha1